ziming/laravel-crisp/README.md

 // Gives you a nice DTO object for a crisp conversation.
 Which give really nice hints to your IDEs
 $crispConversation = $laravelCrisp->websiteConversations->getOneCrispConversation('session-id');

-// Because it is a DTO object, you can access all the various properties of the object with IDE type hinting!
+// Because it is a DTO object, you can access all the various properties
+// of the object with IDE hints!
 $crispConversation->is_verified;
 ```
 ## Testing